ycpcs/cs201-fall2015/syllabus.md

 Quizzes and exams must be completed individually.

-Lab assignments are not graded---therefore, you may work with other students on them.
-However, we do expect you to complete and submit them.
-Failure to complete lab assignments may affect your attendance and participation grade.
-You will need to show your completed labs to your instructor in order to receive credit for them.
+Lab assignments are graded for completion only, and you may work with other students on them.
+However, we do expect you to complete and submit them: see "Lab Policy" below.

 Any violation of the course's academic integrity policy will be referred to the Dean of Academic Affairs, and could have consequences ranging from a 0 on an assignment to dismissal from the college.

+### Lab Policy

+In order to receive credit for completing a lab, you need to get a sign-off from your instructor.
+There are four options for this:

+1. For 110% of full credit: Get a sign-off in class on the day the lab is due.
+2. For 100% of full credit: Submit the completed lab to Marmoset by the end of the day the lab is due.
+3. For 90% of full credit: Get a sign-off in the class immediately following the one in which the lab is due.
+4. For 50% of full credit: Submit the completed lab to Marmoset before the first exam to occur after the class in which the lab is due.

+As you can see above, you can earn some bonus credit for completing the labs early.
+We *strongly* recommend that you work on the labs before you come to class, so that when you come to class, you have either completed the lab or have made a good start on it.

 ### Late Assignments